 Some things about yourself change during a lifetime , others remain remarkably consistent.
 But then, some day you are likely to find, as I have, that what had pleased you so consistently doesn’t bring as much pleasure as it once had.
-I knew I was a “bi” before there was a name for it.
-IContinue reading “Are You City or Country???”
+I knew I… Continue Reading “Are You City or Country???”

 The venerable old synagogue in Park Slope, Brooklyn has seen a lot of life.
 It’s known joy and sorrow and been a part of its community for about 150 years.
 Recently, my granddaughter’s high school class used the sanctuary to hold its graduation, a time of celebration and just a little sorrow.